|work in progress|

 I continued to make full size quilts for several years trying out a variety of blocks and patterns and all the while gathering up quite a stash of fabric.

-In 1994 I completed a bachelor of arts degree in Art History from Gustavus Adolphus College located in the lovely town of St. Peter, MN.
-And promptly landed a job as a sales associate in a mall (reality bites).
+In 1994 I completed a bachelor of arts degree in Art History from Gustavus Adolphus College located in the lovely town of St. Peter, MN and promptly landed a job as a sales associate in a mall (reality bites).
 As I navigated life through my 20s I moved around the world and back to the mid-west.
-Over the years I have gathered an eclectic employment background from retail sales to college registrar, guest relations for a hotel company and a front desk manager to an archeology lab assistant.
+Over the years I have gathered an eclectic employment background from retail sales to college registrar, guest relations for a hotel company and a front desk manager to an archaeology lab assistant.
 All the while wanting something different and working on a Master’s in Business management.
-In 2003, I landed my dream job as Grants & Contracts Officer with the State Historical Society of North Dakota.
+In 2003, I found my dream job as Grants & Contracts Officer with the State Historical Society of North Dakota.

 My quilt designs have migrated to art quilts and wall art.
 I have had the pleasure of having my work displayed regionally and nationally and been commissioned to create a few quilts.
 I received a best in show at the 2008 North Dakota Quilters’ Showcase for my Bead Crazy wall quilt.

 I have a passion for fiber and continue to stretch myself creatively and enjoy what life may bring every step of the way.